 It’s an F2 with image stabilization and ultrasonic motor focusing, so it’s really quick.
-It’s pretty quiet.

 This will allow some stabilization with slower shutter speeds; you would have to focus on the slides.

-I really love just keeping it on me at all times; it’s usually the only lens I have on the camera.
+I love keeping it on me; it’s usually the only lens I have on the camera.

-It’s been a really great lens, allowing me to use handheld shots.
+It’s been a great lens, allowing me to use handheld shots.

-They haven’t cut any corners, everything turns and works very nicely even connecting it to a camera feels very solid, the mounting system is made of metal which we like.
+They haven’t cut any corners, everything turns and works very nicely, even connecting it to a camera feels very solid, the mounting system is made of metal, which we like.